 And after saving the pup, why the heck would you want to do that?

 Not to mention that shelter environments are terrifying (for humans too, not just dogs!).
-If you’re like me, and love dogs more than you love other humans (but seriously!), you honestly don’t want to go the shelter route.
+If you’re like me, and love dogs more than you love other humans (LOL but seriously), you honestly don’t want to go the shelter route.

 Okay, now that we’ve got that covered…

 After talking to my friends who have rescued dogs before, I came up with a list of things I needed to do ASAP:

 If you end up in the same situation, begin by following these steps to return the stray pup to its home.